David-Carballo/2023w-project-pose/README.md

 ### How To Extract Pose Keypoints [Optional]
 To extract image poses from datasets, we will use [Angles MLP Model notebook](AnglesMLP.ipynb).
 In this Colab, we find the *Compute Keypoints* section, where our code runs through all the images extracting their poses.

-First, you need download and install the OpenPose Model from Github and then, the pretrained model extract a [1,18,3] keypoints tensor that represent a pose of a human detected in the image.
+First, you need to download and install the OpenPose Model from Github and then, the pretrained model extract a [1,18,3] keypoints tensor that represent a pose of a human detected in the image.

 ```bash
 # Simplified code of keypoints extraction